LivingLegacyMedia/vowbound/chapter_05.md

 Maybe Cassian didn't have to follow that exact path.
 Maybe he could find allies.
 Maybe, just maybe, he could do what his father couldn't.

 "I'll go," he said.
 "I'll answer the summons.
 But I need to be ready first.
 I need to understand this better."
 He gestured at the journals.
-"Give me one more day.
-Then I'll pack."

-Seris nodded.
-"One more day.
-Then you leave for the capital, and everything changes."
+"I need time to prepare."

+"Time is something you don't have much of."
+Seris glanced toward the window, where dawn was breaking.
+"The Hollow's deadline is today.
+By sundown, the town will have given their answer—or the Hollow will decide for them."

+Cassian's stomach tightened.
+In the days since he'd descended into the catacombs and paid the Dealer's price, the town's situation had only grown more desperate.
+He'd seen the frightened looks, heard the whispered debates about whether survival was worth the cost of one's soul.

+"What will they choose?" he asked quietly.

+"Does it matter?
+If they accept, they become the Hollow's servants.
+If they refuse, they become the Hollow's victims."
+Seris's expression was grim.
+"Either way, you can't help them.
+Not here.
+Not now.
+Your fight is in the capital—finding the other fragments before Draven does."

+She was right.
+He knew she was right.
+But leaving felt like abandonment.

+"The magistrate will do what magistrates always do," Seris continued.
+"He'll make the practical choice.
+The safe choice.
+And the town will survive, in a fashion."
+She met his gaze.
+"But you?
+You leave today.
+Before the Hollow tightens its grip.
+Before someone notices you have what Draven would kill for."

+Cassian nodded slowly.
+Today.
+He had to leave today.

 She left him alone with his father's life's work and the weight of impossible choices.

 ---

-On the third morning, Cassian packed his few belongings into a travel sack.
+By mid-morning, Cassian had packed his few belongings into a travel sack.
 The journals went in first, wrapped in oiled cloth to protect them from rain.
 Then the maps, carefully folded.
 A change of clothes.
 Some bread and cheese Seris had prepared.

 And the coin, always in his pocket.
 Always heavy.
 Always there.